Boost Your Immune System Using Echinacea and Licorice

 - 1/2 tbsp. cinnamon

-- Place all the dry ingredients (echinacea, licorice and ginger) into a pot of 3 cups water.
+- Place all the dry ingredients (echinacea, licorice and ginger) into a pot with 3 cups water.

 - Put it on the stove and let it boil.

 - Add the cinnamon and then reduce heat to a simmer for 45 minutes or more.
-The longer it simmers the better because you'll get the best extracts our of the herbs.
-Observe if the water is reduced by half.
+The longer it simmers the better because you'll get the best extracts out of the herbs. ##Wait until the water has been reduced by half.